Aika Ota: 2012-2017: Moved to HKT48

 When AKB48 held a concert in Tokyo Dome, on the 1st Day of concert, Tomonobu Togasaki announced its second shuffle and Ota was permanently transferred to HKT48.
-She had her last activity with AKB48 in October 29 before moving to HKT48.
-She officially debuted with HKT48 in November 2012 and was promoted to Team H. In AKB48 32nd Single Senbatsu Sousenkyo, Ota ranked 43rd place with 16,401 votes and became Next Girls, On 11th January 2014, when HKT48 held their concert “HKT48 Kyushu 7 Prefecture Tour ~Kawaii Ko ni wa Tabi wo Saseyo~”, Ota was transferred to newly formed Team KIV and appointed captain.
-Meanwhile, Watarirouka Hashiritai held their final concert in 9th February 2014.
+She had her last activity with AKB48 in 29 October before moving to HKT48.
+She officially debuted with HKT48 in November 2012 and was promoted to Team H. In AKB48 32nd Single Senbatsu Sousenkyo, Ota ranked 43rd place with 16,401 votes and became Next Girls, On 11 January 2014, when HKT48 held their concert "HKT48 Kyushu 7 Prefecture Tour ~Kawaii Ko ni wa Tabi wo Saseyo~", Ota was transferred to newly formed Team KIV and appointed captain.
+Meanwhile, Watarirouka Hashiritai held their final concert on 9 February 2014.
 In AKB48 37th Single Senbatsu Sousenkyo, she remained her position in Next Girls, ranking 42nd with 18,143 votes.
 In AKB48 41st Single Senbatsu Sousenkyo, in her last participation as a candidate, Ota ranked 41st place with 19,921 votes.
 She has not participate in 45th Single Senbatsu Sousenkyo in 2016 and 49th Single Senbatsu Sousenkyo in 2017 (since she graduated from HKT48 in April 2017).

 2017: Graduating from HKT48

-In 17th January 2017, Ota announced her graduation from HKT48 and HKT48 held a concert entitled “HKT48 Spring Kanto Tour 2017 ~We will show you true idols~ (HKT48 春の関東ツアー2017 ～本気のアイドルを見せてやる～)”. the Saitama concert in noontime served as her graduation concert from the group and officially graduated in April 10th 2017.
+On 17 January 2017, Ota announced her graduation from HKT48 and HKT48 held a concert entitled "HKT48 Spring Kanto Tour 2017 ~We will show you true idols~ (HKT48 春の関東ツアー2017 ～本気のアイドルを見せてやる～)". the Saitama concert in noontime served as her graduation concert from the group and officially graduated on 10 April 2017.

 Personal life

-Her official nickname is “Rabutan” or “Lovetan”.

-She is friends with her fellow member Watanabe Mayu until her transfer to HKT48 in November 2012 (Announcement of her HKT48 transfer was during Tokyo Dome Concert in August 24th 2012).